jvpoulos/ga-lottery/README.md

 ga-lottery
 ======

-This code in this repository reproduces figures, tables, and empirical estimates for the paper
+The code in this repository reproduces figures, tables, and empirical estimates for the paper:

 ["Land lotteries, long-term wealth, and political selection"](https://jvpoulos.github.io/papers/ga-lottery-puch.pdf).